+The PRCA Digital Report provides a benchmark of how the UK public relations industry is getting to grips with media change and the emergence of digital and social forms of communications.
 The third annual report, produced in partnership with YouGov, tells the story of how new forms of media are being adopted by other areas of a modern organisation, in addition to their role as reputational armoury.
 Budgets remain flat indicating that communication team and agencies are reluctant to grasp the opportunity.

 #1 Alignment with other organisational disciplines

 As social media matures, it is finding applications in every area of an organisation from marketing to sales, and customer service to human resources.
 In-house leaders report that social media is increasingly aligned with marketing (94%) and customer service (56%).